 II.
 TAKE IT FURTHER:

 7. There are two ways to go from here.
 One is to give the children a new comic strip and have them turn it into a story like you did on the chart paper.
 They would use the words from the comic strip, using quotation marks instead of the speech bubbles.
-The students would enjoy working in pairs on this activity.
+The students might enjoy working in pairs on this activity.

 8. The second way to take this activity further is to have the children start with a typed story and, working with a partner, turn it into a comic strip that uses speech bubbles.
 I can see tremendous value in doing both activities 7 and 8.